tawi1/Tile-Prefab-Placer/docs/source/gettingstarted.rst

 		**Script define symbols required for the project:**
 			* **MAP_EDITOR**

 #.
-Set the tile path in the `MapCreator`'s cached settings tab where the prefab categories are stored.
+Set the tile path in the `MapCreator`'s cached tab where the prefab categories are stored.

 	.. image:: images/gettingstarted/CachedValuesTabPrefabPath.png